RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 SELECT * FROM FootballMatch WHERE Attendance > 50000;
 ```

-This query is a simple SELECT statement that uses a numeric comparison in the WHERE clause to select matches from the FootballMatch table with attendance figures exceeding a certain threshold, showcasing the use of numeric data in conditions.
-The result set from this query is important for identifying highly attended matches, which could be indicative of high-profile games or venues with significant capacity.
-This data can be used for crowd management studies or marketing analysis.
+This query is a SELECT statement that uses a numeric comparison in the WHERE clause to select matches from the FootballMatch table with attendance figures exceeding a certain threshold, showcasing the use of numeric data in conditions.

 ##### Get details of matches played in August 2023: